How Businesses Can Help Make Reconciliation a Reality

 The work being done by CareerTrackers is an excellent example of an organisation with a strategy that is backed up by specific action plans.
 It also clearly illustrates the many opportunities organisations have to become involved with and support Indigenous people well before they attempt to enter the workforce.

-That’s very good for the individual, for the business that is supporting them, and for the community.
-And that’s what reconciliation should now be all about.
 As Salesforce ANZ & ASEAN CEO Pip Marlow said recently, “businesses can be a powerful platform for positive change, but it’s also everyone’s responsibility to open more doors”.

 Discover more about Salesforce’s core values and how we live them through Equality Groups like WINDForce here.